 Additional costs: A $70 mandatory caddie fee, plus $50 recommended caddie tip.
 Caddies aren't required at twilight tee times (30 percent off the posted green feet at the time 4.5 hours before sunset).
 A one or two-night stay might be required depending upon the time of year.

 The experience: Total cost is hardest to estimate at Kohler because there are so many variables involved.
 The time of year you visit will dictate if you need to stay the night (peak season is July 10-October 11).
 Rates also vary widely between The American Club and the Inn at Woodlake.
-The Straits course hosts the Ryder Cup in September, closing from Sept.
-12-30.
-"A slight increase is likely" for 2021 green fees, according to the resort.
+The Straits course was scheduled to host the Ryder Cup in September before the pandemic postponed it to 2021.
 Golf packages range from the three-night Dye-Abolical package (rounds and caddies/forecaddies/cart at all four Dye courses) starting at $1,048 (Woodlake) and $1,228 (The American Club) to the two-night Golf Kohler package (three rounds) starting at $810 (Woodlake) and $930 (American Club).
 Both are based on double occupancy.
 Free replays are a golf package perk if you're lucky to secure a morning tee time and there's availability that afternoon.
 Having stayed at the Inn at Woodlake multiple times, I'd say it's a good compromise to saving some money.
 Don't let the 1,000 bunker thing scare you.
 Most are out of play.